iYadavVaibhav/stem/docs/2-Data-Engineering/data-warehousing.md

 - **Data Warehouse Architectures**
   - Basic - Source-data to warehouse to users, no data-marts, no staging-area.
   - Staging and warehouse - from source data is landed to staging area then to warehouse.
-  - Staging, warehouse and datamarts - data lands from source to staging area, then to warehouse, then individual LOBs can have data-marts for more refined usecases.
+  - Staging, warehouse and data marts - data lands from source to staging area, then to warehouse, then individual LOBs can have data-marts for more refined use cases.
 Also called EDW (Enterprise Data Warehousing)

 > Figure: **Architecture** of a Data Model (with optional "Staging Area" and "Data Marts")